Joseph

 Joseph, with his access to the dreamworld and the world of stories, has an even clearer sense than Benjamin of being a character in ever-changing stories and myths.
 He sees his lives running in parallel with alternate lives that he might have led, seeing events in them that he couldn't have experienced yet remembers as clearly as those of what he experiences as his real life.He even remembers bits of the future, seeing the stammering Moses, centuries later, in Pharaoh's court.

-He sees his life converge on this moment of decision, where he is to be reunited with his brothers after they betrayed him years before.
+He sees his lives converge on this moment of decision, where he is to be reunited with his brothers after they betrayed him years before.

 Joseph was perhaps too forthcoming in telling his brothers, decades earlier, of his grandiose dreams of power over them.
 Now that he has that power, he hides his identity from them, toying with them and not letting them know who he is until he has the whole family under his control.